 Most educators agree that technology is not the silver bullet of delivering a quality education, but it can be a vital piece of a well-built curriculum.
 Technology isn’t going anywhere, and educators continue to have opportunity to try new approaches, test new devices, software, apps, and other tools, and see what works for their students.
 EdTech is still in its infancy, as Bill Gates pointed out at the 2016 ASU GSV Summit, but it’s likely that the best is yet to come.

-This content was adapted from our eBook Education Technology in 2016.
+This content was adapted from our eBook What IT Leaders Need to Know About Education Technology.
 Get a close look at EdTech trends and challenges, and learn from leading IT leaders who are championing modern technology in their schools, when you download your copy.